awsdocs/amazon-s3-userguide/doc_source/copy-object.md

 ```
 require 'aws-sdk-s3'

-# Copies an object from one Amazon S3 bucket to another.
-#
 # Prerequisites:
 #
-# - Two S3 buckets (a source bucket and a target bucket).
+# - Two Amazon S3 buckets (a source bucket and a target bucket).
 # - An object in the source bucket to be copied.
 #
 # @param s3_client [Aws::S3::Client] An initialized Amazon S3 client.